Novel approaches towards sub-µm scale InGaN microLEDs for AR-applications

+He is a member of the Royal Swedish Academy of Sciences, of the Royal Swedish Academy of Engineering Sciences and Foreign Member of the Chinese Academy of Sciences, CAS.
 Lars Samuelson is the founder and chief scientist of four start-ups working on the commercialization of nanowire and nanomaterial technologies, in QuNano AB, GLO AB, Sol Voltaics AB and Hexagem AB.
-Samuelson is the author of well over 700 articles with h-index 91 at Web-of-Science (h-index 108 according to Google Scholar), and listed among the 1% most highly cited researchers by Web-of-Science, and has given >300 plenary/invited talks at international conferences.
+Samuelson is the author of well over 700 articles with h-index 92 at Web-of-Science (h-index 112 by Google Scholar) and listed among the 1% most highly cited researchers by Web-of-Science.

 Liquid crystal flat optical components for efficient first order diffraction